HandyAndyShortStack/sublime_settings/README.md

 sublime_settings
 ================

-configuration files for sublime text 2.
+configuration files for sublime text.
 Nice to have when I set up a new environment.